When is in-office tooth whitening required?

 Advantages of in-office tooth whitening

-The advantages of using tooth whitening are to get to the results faster and it is safest method that people can use to bleach their teeth.
-The tooth sensitivity that had been recorded before, it can now be controlled easily since the dentist uses peroxide gels which will not soak in the teeth too much as it happened with the old gels.
+The advantage of using in-house tooth whitening is to get faster results, and it is one of the safest methods available.
+The tooth sensitivity can be more easily controlled since the dentist uses peroxide gels that don’t soak too deep into the teeth as with the older generation gels.

 The disadvantages of in-office tooth whitening are: